john-corcoran/internetarchive-downloader/README.md

 Python 3.7 or later is required, with the Internet Archive Python Library installed ([Internet Archive Python Library installation instructions](https://archive.org/services/docs/api/internetarchive/installation.html)).

-This script has been tested with macOS 11.3 (using Python >= 3.7 installed using [Homebrew](https://brew.sh/)), Ubuntu 20.04, and Windows 10 20H2.
+This script has been tested with macOS 11.6 (using Python >= 3.7 installed using [Homebrew](https://brew.sh/)), Ubuntu 20.04, and Windows 10 20H2.

-### Finding the Internet Archive item identifier(s)
+### Download options

-Internet Archive items and item identifiers are [defined within Internet Archive documentation](https://archive.org/services/docs/api/items.html) as:
+You can download individual Internet Archive item(s), and/or all items returned from an [archive.org search](https://archive.org/advancedsearch.php).
+An item is [defined within Internet Archive documentation](https://archive.org/services/docs/api/items.html) as:

 > Archive.org is made up of “items”.
 An item is a logical “thing” that we represent on one web page on archive.org.
-An item can be considered as a group of files ... an item can be a book, a song, an album, a dataset, a movie, an image or set of images, etc. Every item has an identifier that is unique across archive.org.
+An item can be considered as a group of files ... an item can be a book, a song, an album, a dataset, a movie, an image or set of images, etc.

+#### Downloading individual Internet Archive item(s)

+Downloading items individually requires finding the item's unique identifier.
 [Here is an example of a details page for an Internet Archive item](https://archive.org/details/gov.archives.arc.1155023) - in this example, the item identifier to use with this script is 'gov.archives.arc.1155023' (as listed in the URL, and by the 'Identifier' string on the item's details page).

+#### Downloading items returned from a search term

+Various item metadata fields can be searched, enabling flexible download options - such as downloading all items associated with a collection, and/or uploaded by a particular creator.
+A full list of fields is provided on the [archive.org advanced search page](https://archive.org/advancedsearch.php): it is recommended that the search term is built on the advanced search page, and after hitting the 'Search' button, the completed query can be copied across as an argument for this script.

 ## Responsible usage